ejplatform/django-boogie/docs/configurations.rst

 Configurations
 ==============

-Django settings.py module is often a point of a lot of friction in a Django project.
+Django settings.py module is often a point of friction in a Django project.
 Modules are very bad to compose and not convenient to reuse.
 Boogie takes inspiration on django-configurations and integrates it with django-environ to make the settings module more manageable.
-The gist is that configurations are now defined in by class inheritance and not by using modules.
+The gist is that configurations are now defined by a class structure (using inheritance heavily) and not by setting variables on modules.

-Boogie also provides a few reusable configuration classes that makes it much easier to build a new project.
+Boogie also provides a few reusable configuration classes that makes it much easier to build a new project from scratch.

 Getting started